 For example, say the Chiefs are playing the Ravens.
 Both are in a good run of form and have been scoring tons of points recently.
 The Chiefs are favorites and the bookmakers are predicting a high scoring game.
 Now, maybe you think the Chiefs will win, but you disagree that there are going to be a lot of points.
-Despite their recent high-scoring games, both offences look tired and both defensive units look solid.
+Despite their recent high-scoring games, both offenses look tired and both defensive units look solid.

 In this case, you can look for a prop bet that reflects your prediction, say that both teams will score less than 14 points.
 If the Chiefs run out 13-7 winners you can win a lot of money, even though the favorite still won the game.
-The upset in this case was that the game was so low scoring compared to expectations.
+The upset, in this case, was that the game was so low scoring compared to expectations.

 We will look at upsets for different types of bets in the next section.
 Just be aware that identifying an upset does not necessarily mean you need to predict that the underdog will win the game.
 There are all kinds of ways to exploit upsets, and looking beyond straightforward win-lose bets is an important tactic.

-In this section we’re going to explain the math behind how to profitably bet on upsets.
+In this section, we’re going to explain the math behind how to profitably bet on upsets.

 Choosing an upset to bet on is about more than identifying a match you think the underdog may win.
-Instead it’s about identifying a spot where the odds available on the upset represent good value compared with what you think is likely to happen.
+Instead, it’s about identifying a spot where the odds available on the upset represent good value compared with what you think is likely to happen.
 This comes down to something called implied probability.

 Implied probability (or the implied odds) refers to what the odds indicate the chances are of each side of the bet winning.
 This is done by converting the odds into a percentage, and it’s easiest to figure out using a free sports betting calculator online.